 CRPS Signs & Symptoms

 CRPS has a number of signs and symptoms but not every sufferer will get the same signs and symptoms as someone else.
-In effect all CRPS sufferers are individuals where signs and symptoms are concerned even though the treatments available are the same.
+In effect all complex regional pain syndrome patients are individuals where their signs and symptoms are concerned even though the treatments available are the same.

 On this page we will discuss the following:

-Stages of CRPS which doctors don’t lend much weight to any more, but it will give you an approximate idea of how the condition can change with time
+- Stages of CRPS which as we’ve mentioned, doctors don’t lend much weight to any more, but it will give you an approximate idea of how the condition can change with time

 - The main sign of CRPS is PAIN that is not in proportion to the injury and has lasted for a longer period than it should have done.